1-max-1/WASMSerialTerminal/README.md

 # Github pages
 This project is currently hosted on github pages [here](https://1-max-1.github.io/WASMSerialTerminal).
-On every push to the `main` branch, a github action builds and publishes the project to the `gh-pages` branch, where github pages gets the site content from.
+On every push to the `main` branch, a github action builds and deploys the project.